davispolito/MUS-545-tutorial/README.md

 ```

-All that being said here is the command we want to use
+All that being said here again is the command we want to use

  `python3 helper.py create MyProjects/MyProj --board seed`
 ### 2. Compiling